RenaSchott/Project4-BoardGameReview/README.md

         - was used for storing the database
     - Cloudinary
         - was used to serve static media files
+    - Validator W3
+        - was used to validate the html
     - CI Python Linter
         - was used for finding errors
     - Languagetool